IEvangelist/davidpine.net/content/blog/building-a-magic-mirror.md

 ### Weather -- Forecast

-The current weather and forecast are retrieved every fifteen minutes from the free <a href="http://openweathermap.org/api" target="_blank">Open Weather API</a>.
+The current weather and forecast are retrieved every fifteen minutes from the free {{< url-link "Open Weather API" "https://openweathermap.org/api" >}}.
 The developer API key and zip code are configurable.
 Additionally the unit-of-measure is configurable, where you can specify `imperial` or `metric` as valid settings.

 ### Clock